BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/elven_kingdoms.md

 - **The Shipwright's Power** `PASSIVE`

-Cirdan gains a free Will point at the start of each turn.
-If it is not spent by the end of the turn, it is lost.
+Círdan gains a free Will Point at the start of each turn.
+If this free Will Point is not spent by the end of the turn, it is lost.

 </div>